Losing weight can be a complicated process filled with questions. Will this food help me burn fat? Is that going to stall my progress?

 4. Protein Powder

 Protein powder is technically not a “food,” but you can use it as a compliment to your meal as you would use any other high-protein meat.
 The best part about protein powder is that you can get all of the benefits of protein without any extra carbs, fat, or calories — as long as you pick a protein powder with no other additives.
+This is our favorite brand to use (coupon RULEDME will also get you 15% off).

 Here are some examples of why protein powders (and the other high-protein foods on this list) serve as one of the ultimate fat burning foods for keto: